 Source: 2020 Field Survey of Residential Conditions Some property characteristics correlate with relatively high levels of disinvestment Certain property characteristics are good predictors of disinvestment in the core neighborhoods-especially size and configuration.
-Of the most common single-family home configurations in the core. for example, 2 bedroom/1 bathroom properties had lower condition scores than other property types and were more likely to be absentee-owned.
-Most Common Small Home Configurations (in order of frequency) Average Year Built Average Assessed Value % Owner- Occupied (lower: Least Healthy rage Fi licates b etter co.
-2 bedrooms / 2 bathrooms 1939 \$150,353 82% 4.70 73 0.
-2.67 25 2 bedrooms / 1 bathroom 1937 \$132,175 77 % 2.84 3 bedrooms / 2 bathrooms 1948 \$165,795 86% 2.59 3 bedrooms / 1 bathroom 1943 \$148,893 82% 2.
-74 Source: czb analysis of City of Fargo assessment data Disinvestment is a symptom of relatively soft markets Fargo's housing market is, on the whole, a healthy and stable one where the supply of housing is wellmatched to demand.
-But some areas in the core have levels of housing demand-as indicated by measures of value and investment in singlefamily homes-that are relatively low for the Fargo market.
+Of the most common single-family home configurations in the core. for example, 2 bedroom/1 bathroom properties had worse condition scores than other property types and were more likely to be absentee-owned.
+Most Common Small Home Configurations Year d Value 7-0 age Fi core endition) (in order of frequency) Average Year Built Average Assessed Value % Owner- Occupied Least Healthy 4.75 3.1 ← 75 3. .25 2. .75 2 Mos → Health 2.25 1.
+2 bedrooms / 2 bathrooms 1939 \$150,353 82% • 2.67 2 bedrooms / 1 bathroom 1937 \$132,175 77 % 2.84 3 bedrooms / 2 bathrooms 1948 \$165,795 86% 2.59 3 bedrooms / 1 bathroom 1943 \$148,893 82% 2. • .74

+Source: czb analysis of City of Fargo assessment data Disinvestment is a symptom of relatively soft markets Fargo's housing market is, on the whole, a healthy and stable one where the supply of housing is well-matched to demand.
+But some areas in the core have levels of housing demand that are relatively low for the Fargo market.
 Such areas tend to correlate with blocks where disinvestment is visible.
+The adjacent map of housing market demand is from a citywide typology produced during the planning process that used a combination of value per acre, average sales prices, owner-occupancy rates, and building permit concentrations to gauge relative levels of demand and investment throughout Fargo.
+Housing Market Demand by Block Group

-Housing Market Demand by Block Group Well Below Above Well Above Average for 77 © czbLLC Why does this issue matter, and how does it affect neighborhood planning?
+Source: czb Summary of Neighborhood and Housing Market Analysis for the Core Neighborhoods Master Plan, June 2020 Why does this issue matter, and how does it affect neighborhood planning?
 While distressed housing is an important issue in Fargo's core neighborhoods, it is also true that blight is not yet overwhelming.
 This is an advantage.
 Fargo has an opportunity to learn from cities that waited too long to counteract blight in a concerted manner.
 Among the lessons that can and should be applied to Fargo's core neighborhoods: It pays to intervene sooner: By the time disinvestment becomes visible, it is usually preceded by years of withdrawn maintenance.
 And if it continues, it becomes more and more costly for the owner (and, eventually, the City) to address with each passing year.
 Housing conditions influence quality of life and safety: Deferred exterior maintenance is often an indication of deeper levels of disinvestment that can diminish quality of life and safety for individuals at a specific property and others in close proximity.
 Each troubled property has a wider impact, especially on confidence: A few distressed properties on an otherwise stable block can undermine the confidence of other property owners and dissuade potential residents from moving in.
 Over time, disinvestment can spread to other properties and ultimately undermine the City's financial capacity to intervene.
 Separating "ability" and "willingness" of property owners is critical: Are distressed conditions the result of financial hardship or physical disability?
 Or are they the result of an owner who is capable of keeping their property in good repair but chooses not to?
 The answers to these questions must shape any intervention.